-Many people living with HIV who adhere to regular anti-retroviral therapy (ART) have undetectable levels of HIV in their blood.
-However, while these individuals are much less likely to spread the virus or live most of the symptoms and complications, they still have latent HIV in certain body tissues, a phenomenon known as "HIV reservoir".
-If people with HIV suppression by HAART stop taking the medication, harmful levels of HIV result in an "rebound".
+Many people living with HIV who adhere to regular antiretroviral therapy (ART) have undetectable levels of HIV in their blood.
+However, while these individuals are much less likely to spread the virus or experience most of the symptoms and complications, they still have latent HIV in certain tissues of the body, a phenomenon known as "HIV reservoir."
+If people with HIV with ART suppression stop taking the medication, harmful levels of HIV will lead to a "rebound".

-sustained viral remission, also known as a functional curing, refers to the treatment or vaccination would result in prolonged undetectable levels of HIV without regulating therapy.
+Sustained viral remission, also known as a functional cure, refers to treatment or vaccination that would result in prolonged undetectable levels of HIV without regular therapy.

-ART effectively allows the HIV to remain suppressed in blood and without replication tissues to high levels.
-However, this does not result in effective treatment to cure the disease because HIV can avoid these drugs and natural immune system response, remaining latent in a few cells immune long life.
+Effective ART allows HIV to remain suppressed in blood and tissues without replication to high levels.
+However, this effective treatment does not result in a cure for the disease because HIV can prevent these drugs and the immune system's natural response, remaining latent in a small number of long-lived immune cells.
 This small amount of HIV that persists in people on ART is called the HIV reservoir.

-While individuals HAART playback suppressed HIV are much less likely to spread the virus or suffer from most of the symptoms and complications arising from HIV, for example HIV levels in the blood known as viral load, inure to harmful levels if they interrupt ARV treatment because of the viral reservoir.
-Many people who are on HAART regimen with undetectable viral loads can live full, healthy lives with and without presenting virus transmission risk to others, but keep this state requires regular treatment and draconian discipline.
+While individuals on ART with reproduction of suppressed hiv are much less likely to spread the virus or suffer from most of the symptoms and complications arising from HIV infection, such as the level of HIV in their blood known as viral load, will revert to harmful levels if they stop ART on account of the viral reservoir.
+Many people who are on ART with undetectable viral loads can live fully, with healthy lives and no risk of transmitting the virus to others, but maintaining this status requires regular treatment and draconian discipline.

-A cure to bring sustained viral remission allow a person living with HIV could maintain undetectable viral load without regular treatment or complex treatment regimens, as often it is necessary for people living with HIV for a long time, or even newly infected people which can contract viral strains already resistant, it would have been propagated, in one example, a sexual relationship in which the condom broke or slipped and none of the partners, in the frenzy of the moment, can not realize.
-A person sustained viral remission would be considered functionally cured HIV infection; he or she would still have to be infected with a very low level of virus, but would be able to live your life with minimal risk of spreading HIV and without the need to take medication daily.
-Although there are still many existing challenges, both research for treatment and cure are working towards this goal.
+A cure for sustained viral remission would allow a person living with HIV to maintain undetectable viral load without regular treatment or complex therapeutic regimens, as is often necessary in people living with HIV for a long time, or even newly infected persons , who may contract resistant strains of the virus because they would have been propagated by, for example, a sexual relationship in which the condom escaped or burst and neither partner in the frenzy of the moment can not perceive.
+A person in sustained viral remission would be considered functionally cured of HIV infection; he or she would still have to be infected with a very low level of virus but would be able to live their life with minimal risk of spreading HIV and without the need to take the medication daily.
+While there are still many existing challenges, both research for treatment and cure are working towards this goal.

-Because antiretroviral therapy is as effective in reducing HIV levels in the blood, some researchers theorized that the introduction of the medication as soon as possible after infection could prevent HIV from the construction of viral reservoirs and this would generate a form of healing formidable and that could help make the ART.
-Experts initially believed that this had been the case in a child born in Mississippi in 2010.
-The child was infected with HIV at birth mother but started with aggressive ART ua 30 hours later.
-She continued to ART first eighteen months of his life before stopping the medication.
-She did not attend any specialized clinic until five months after the last dose of ARV treatment, but notably, the doctors found that she did not have a detectable viral load.
-She continued to remain in sustained viral remission for two years when, in 2014, researchers reported that children had detectable levels of HIV.
-While this was an unfortunate development, this case study sparked a fundamental research on questions and showed that periods of quiescence (Translator's note: temporary stop development or other activity of an organism due to unfavorable environmental conditions) of in the absence of HIV therapy may be possible.
-A lot of work is being carried out to try to understand where the virus was "hiding" in this girl and what led to the eventual rebound of viral load.
+Because ART is so effective in reducing blood levels of HIV, some researchers theorized that introducing medication as soon as possible after infection could prevent HIV from building viral reservoirs and this would generate a form of formidable healing and that of could fail to make the ART.
+Experts initially believed that this had been the case in a child in Mississippi born in 2010.
+The child was infected with HIV from the mother at birth but started with an aggressive ART of 30 hours later.
+She continued ART for the first 18 months of her life before stopping the medication.
+She did not come to any specialist clinic until five months after her last dose of ART, but notably, doctors found that she had no detectable viral load.
+It continued to remain in sustained viral remission for two years when, in 2014, researchers announced that the child had detectable levels of HIV.
+While this was an unfortunate development, this case study sparked fundamental research on questions and showed that quiescence periods (Translator's note: temporary stoppage of development or other activity of an organism due to unfavorable environmental conditions) of the HIV in the absence of therapy may be possible.
+A lot of work is being done to try to understand where the virus was "hiding" in this girl and what led to the eventual rebound of their viral load.

-long therapeutic action ART could offer convenience, cost reduction and ease of use for the millions of people around the world who are taking multiple medications daily, or several times a day to keep a low viral load.
-While these advances in treatment does not replace the need for a functional cure, early and long-acting ART could act as one of the critical components able to achieve complete viral suppression and reduce the size of persistent viral reservoirs to improve the success of remission viral and complete eradication of viral curing strategies.
+Long-acting therapeutic ART could offer convenience, cost reduction and ease of use for the millions of people around the world who must take multiple medications daily, or several times a day, to maintain a low viral load.
+While these advances in treatment do not replace the need for a functional, early and long-acting ART cure, it could act as one of the critical components capable of achieving complete viral suppression and reducing the size of persistent viral reservoirs to improve the success of remission viral and complete viral eradication in healing strategies.

-Medication long anti-HIV action is also being tested for preventive use.
+Long-acting anti-HIV medication is also being tested for preventive use.

 Strengthening the immune system

 Most approaches to achieving sustained viral remission involve changes in the immune system to induce long-term control of HIV.
-Researchers try to manipulate the immune system for therapeutic antibodies and vaccines that target HIV and HIV-infected cells and therapies that alter the immune cell behavior to better deal with the infection.
+Researchers try to manipulate the immune system with antibodies and therapeutic vaccines targeting HIV and HIV-infected cells and with therapies that alter the behavior of immune cells to better deal with the infection.

-At the broadly neutralizing antibodies or bNAbs are potent proteins that block infection of a high percentage of global strains of HIV to infect human cells and precipitate the death of cells that have already been infected.
+To broadly neutralizing antibodies, or bNAbs, are potent proteins that block infection of a high percentage of global HIV strains from infecting human cells and precipitating the death of cells that have already been infected.

-Although they can grow naturally in some people with HIV over time, they usually do in too small quantities to provide a significant benefit, or they are developed too late to control the virus since HIV undergoes mutations over time that put them always one step ahead in the "arms race" that seems to give.
-The researchers are exploring ways to take various types of bNAbs the ocorrrem course in adequate amounts capable of controlling HIV viral and lead to a remission.
+Although they may develop naturally in some people with HIV over time, they usually do so in amounts too small to provide significant benefit, or they develop too late to control the virus, since HIV is mutated over time they are always one step ahead in the "arms race" that seems to be taking place.
+Researchers are exploring ways to bring various types of bNAbs naturally occurring in adequate amounts that can control HIV and lead to viral remission.

-Powerful bNAbs, several of which have already been tested in clinical trials may someday induction of sustained viral remission.
-Alternatively, a therapeutic vaccine that induces the immune system to produce bNAbs may one day lead to long-term control of the virus.
+Potent bNAbs, several of which have already been tested in clinical trials may someday induce sustained viral remission.
+Alternatively, a therapeutic vaccine that induces the immune system to produce bNAbs may lead one day to long-term control of the virus.